amorales187/DH150-chuyin/Assignments/assignment2.md

 * a questionnaire

 The questionnaire typically consists of realistic tasks that users might do while using your product.
 These tasks should be outlined very concretely by the moderator, so that they can clearly assess whether the user was able to complete it or not.

-Questions aim to measure the efficiency, effectiveness, and satisfaction of your product.
-These are the three core principles of usability.
-Besides giving users realistic scenarios in which to use the product, you can include Likert scale measures that capture more subjective aspects of the user experience, such as likelihood that the user would continue to use the product.
+Besides giving users realistic scenarios in which to use the product, the researcher can include Likert scale measures that capture more subjective aspects of the user experience, such as likelihood that the user would continue to use the product.

-## How heuristic evaluation can inform usability testing
+Before I do a full usability test with this website, I conducted this pilot test to evaluate whether I have chosen suitable tasks and questions that address the usability issues of interest.

+## Methodology
+For the pilot test, I used a live version of the Frick Collection Virtual Tour site located on my laptop.
+ActivePresenter was to record the user and their interaction with the website.
+Because of limited access to formal testing spaces, I set up a minimalist portable test lab in my apartment.

+The session lasted around 16 minutes, and the participant completed tasks relevant to the usability issues identified in a heuristic evaluation.

-In assignment 1, I conducted a heuristic evaluation on the Frick Collection Virtual Tour website.
-I identified three major issues with the virtual tour experience:
+In the heuristic evaluation, I identified three major issues with the virtual tour experience:

 1. Users are unable to see what pieces or collections are held in each room of the museum from the virtual tour screen
 2. The map is not readily accessible from the virtual tour screen